Learn how to make this DIY Pin Cushion project with felt and embroidery thread. They are easy to create and make wonderful handmade gifts.

 This fun little pincushion DIY was inspired by a gift my girlfriend gave me years ago.
-I have since given it away but I did make one of my own shortly afterward.
+I liked it so much I had to make one of my own.

 This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
 Click here to read my full disclosure policy.